 Pope Urban VI who was keen to gain support over the rival pope Clement VII suggested a match between Richard II of England and Anne of Bohemia

 , daughter of Charles IV, Holy Roman Emperor.

 The poll tax was raised to one shilling per person.

-John Ball was imprisoned in Maidstone.
+John Ball was arrested and imprisoned in Maidstone.

 Arrangements for the marriage of Richard II to Anne of Bohemia were finalised.

 Angry peasants in Essex, led by Jack Strawe, chased tax collectors away then marched to London.
 At the same time protesters in Kent, led by Wat Tyler, freed John Ball and then marched to London.

 The two groups of peasants reached London and joined at Tower Bridge.
 The mob, which had been orderly so far, turned violent and stormed the Tower of London.
 They murdered the Archbishop of Canterbury